ws-garcia/VBA-Expressions/README.md

 `FORMAT(IRR({{-70000;12000;15000;18000;21000}});'Percent')`

 However, user-defined array functions need to take care of creating arrays from a string, the `ArrayFromString` method can be used for this purpose.

-As an illustration, the `UDFunctions.cls` module has an implementation of the `DET` function with an example of using the array handle function.
-In addition, the `GCD` function is implemented as a demo.

 ## Using the code
 VBA Expressions is an easy-to-use library, this section shows some examples of how to use the most common properties and methods